OHDSI/Andromeda/README.md

 Technology
 ==========
-The Andromeda package is an R package wrapped around RSQlite.
+The Andromeda package is an R package wrapped around RSQLite.

 System Requirements
 ===================